Bendix Corporation: Washing machines and name licensing

+By the time the USA entered World War II, 330,000 units had been sold.
+Production resumed in 1946 and reached 2,000,000 by 1950.

-Bendix Home Appliances, founded by Judson Sayre, was later sold to Avco Manufacturing Corporation.
-In 1956, Avco sold Bendix Home Appliances to Philco.
+Bendix Home Appliances was sold to Avco Manufacturing Corporation, which was resold to Philco in 1956.

 Home electronics

 Bendix first manufactured domestic radios and phonographs for the retail market after WWII as an outgrowth of its production of aircraft radios.
 In 1948 Bendix started to sell car radios directly to Ford and other auto manufacturers.
 From 1950 to 1959, Bendix made television sets.
 Production of radios for the retail trade grew quickly in the 1950s, but stopped quickly in the 1960s when Ford, General Motors and Chrysler started producing their own radios.

+Recent history

+Since 2002, Bendix has been a subsidiary of Knorr-Bremse.
+In February 2020, Bendix announced that it would be moving its headquarters from Elyria, Ohio to Avon, with an expected opening date for its new facility of November 2021.

 Mergers

 In the decades between 1970 and 1990, Bendix went through a series of mergers, sales and changes with partners or buyers including Raytheon, Allied Signal and others.
 This diluted its corporate identity, though for some years these companies used the Bendix brand for some of their products, such as aircraft flight control systems.